 Talk us through your training regime.

-I try to train about 4 times a week, more if I get chance.
-My training usually consists of weight training, and HIIT circuits.
-The main focus behind my fitness goals is sport related so I also specifically train for lead climbing using a TRX system and bodyweight exercises to improve core strength and balance.
+I try to train about 4 times a week, more if I get the chance.
+My training usually consists of weight training and HIIT circuits.
+The main focus of my fitness goals is sport related so I also specifically train for lead climbing using a TRX system and bodyweight exercises to improve core strength and balance.
 I also have a bouldering wall in my studio to improve technique.
-Working on my upper body strength, power and flexibility helps me with surfing.
+Working on my upper body strength, power, and flexibility helps me with surfing.

 Do you follow a specific diet?

 I have a healthy balanced diet, as I honestly believe this is all you need to stay fit and healthy.
 With my busy schedule, I eat about 5 small meals a day.
 I may have a protein shake after a workout depending on the intensity.

 How do you keep your fitness knowledge up to date?

 The fitness industry is forever changing.
 I like to read books to improve my knowledge and will ensure that I attend various courses and events throughout the year.
 I also enjoy working with other people in the industry as this usually sparks great ideas.

 How do you balance work and a social life?